Alfred-Akinkoye/Snow_Plower_4805/README.md

 2. Unzip the folder in your chosen directory (You've likely already done this)

 3. Using a shell program, "cd" into the unzipped directory

-  3.5 if you do not have python3 installed (The program will not run on python 2),
-      intall python3 (Current Version: 3.10.4) (https://www.python.org/downloads/)
+    3.5 if you do not have python3 installed (The program will not run on python 2), install python3 (Current Version: 3.10.4) (https://www.python.org/downloads/)

 4. Open the desired evaluation map in CoppeliaSim